 Cash Flow from Investing Activities

 Investment activities are the acquisition and disposal of long term assets and other investments not included in cash equivalent.
 In other words, investing activities include transactions and events that involve the purchase and sale of long-term assets (e.g. land, building, plant and machinery, furniture, goodwill, patent, and trademark etc.) not held for resale.
-Examples of cash flow from investing activities are:
+Examples of cash flow from investing activities are:1.Payment to purchase of fixed assets including intangible assets

 2.Cash payment relating to capitalized research and development costs